greninger-lab/rad_assembler/README.md

 -----------------------

 "regions" defines a region name and the reference coordinates for extracting the region.
 De novo assembled scaffolds are mapped to the region and then a new reference is generated for the region.
-"region_order" sets the order for concatenating the new region references together to make a complete genome reference.  "reverse" will reverse compliment the the region reference before concatenating if set to true.
+"region_order" sets the order for concatenating the new region references together to make a complete genome reference.  "reverse" will reverse compliment the region reference before concatenating if set to true.

-Example region map files:
+#### Example region map files:
 rad_assembler/region_maps/HSV1-NC001806.json
 rad_assembler/region_maps/HSV1-NC001&98.json